 • Other health care costs allowed by the IRS that aren’t reimbursed by your health, dental, or vision plans | $ |

-Please note: Insurance premiums are not eligible expenses under a reimbursement account plan.
+Please note: Insurance premiums are not eligible expenses under a reimbursement account.